marcosschroh/python-schema-registry-client/docs/faust.md

 In order to use `avro schemas` with `Faust`, we need to define a custom codec and a custom serializer able to talk with the `schema-registry`, and to do that, we will use the `MessageSerializer`.

-For our demostration, let's imagine that we have the folling `schema`:
+For our demonstration, let's imagine that we have the folling `schema`:

 ```json
 {